NaimAyat/UCLA_CS181/Lecture15.md

 * Chomsky-Turing hierarchy
 * Reductions
 * Complexity theory
+## Halting Problem
+* HALT<sub>TM</sub> takes a Turing machine and a string and asks if the machine halts when it is fed the string
 ## Misc Review
 * If you need to prove something is NOT, use closure properties or pumping lemma
 ## Final Problems